-(3) Issue Analysis Sheet (IAS): to be submitted with the application form.
+(3) Issue Analysis Sheet (IAS): to be written in English and be submitted with the application form.
 The IAS is used for screening of participants.
 It is a tool that logically organizes relationships between issues or problems which a nominee's organization is facing with and the subjects to be covered in the training program in Japan.
 The sheet should be completed in accordance with the descriptions in Annex-1.

-4. Procedure for Application and Selection:
+4. Procedure for Application and Selection

-(1) Submitting the Application Documents:
+(1) Submitting the Application Documents